Mercedes-Benz F200

-The Mercedes-Benz F 200 "Imagination" coupe is a concept study by then Daimler-Benz unveiled at the 1996 Paris Motor Show.
+The Mercedes-Benz F200 "Imagination" coupe is a concept study by then Daimler-Benz unveiled at the 1996 Paris Motor Show.
 The goal was to show off innovations in control, design, and comfort in passenger cars.
 The car's exterior design was in part based on the, then, upcoming S-Class.
 This 2-door coupe also previewed the CL-Class coupe, which debuted in 1999.